 To provide the Services and secure your experience: We use information about you to provide the Services to you, including to process transactions with you, authenticate you when you log in, provide customer support, and operate and maintain the Services.
 For example, we use the name and you provide in your account to identify you to other Service users.

 For research and development: We are always looking for ways to make our Services smarter, faster, secure, integrated, and useful to you.
-We use collective learnings about how people use our Services and feedback provided directly to us to troubleshoot and to identify trends, usage, activity patterns and areas for integration and improvement of the Services.
-In some cases, we apply these learnings across our Services to improve and develop similar features or to better integrate the services you use.
-We also test and analyse certain new features with some users before rolling the feature out to all users.
+We use collective learning about how people use our services and feedback provided directly to us to troubleshoot and to identify trends, usage, activity patterns and areas for integration and improvement of the Services.
+In some cases, we apply these learnings across our services to improve and develop similar features or to better integrate the services you use.
+We also test and analyze certain new features with some users before rolling the feature out to all users.

 To communicate with you about the Services: We use your contact information to send transactional communications via email and within the Services, including confirming your purchases, responding to your comments, questions and requests, providing customer support, and sending you technical notices, updates, security alerts, and administrative messages.
 We also provide tailored communications based on your activity and interactions with us.
 For example, certain actions you take in the Services may automatically trigger a feature or third-party app suggestion within the Services that would make that task easier.
 We also send you communications as you onboard to a particular Service to help you become more proficient in using that Service.
-These communications are part of the Services and in most cases you cannot opt out of them.
-If an opt out is available, you will find that option within the communication itself or in your account settings.
+These communications are part of the Services and in most cases you can opt out of them from your account profile.
+You will find that option within the communication itself or in your account settings.

 Customer support: We use your information to resolve technical issues you encounter, to respond to your requests for assistance, to analyze crash information, and to repair and improve the Services.

 For safety and security: We use information about you and your Service use to verify accounts and activity, to monitor suspicious or fraudulent activity and to identify violations of Service policies.